Genital modification and mutilation: Vulvoplasty and vaginoplasty

-Cosmetic surgery of female genitalia, known as elective genitoplasty, has become pejoratively known as "designer vagina".
+Some women undergo vaginoplasty or vulvoplasty procedures to alter the shape of their vulvas to meet personal or societal aesthetic standards.
+The cosmetic surgery of female genitalia, also known as elective genitoplasty, is controversial amongst Gender and Women's Studies scholars, with opponents pejoratively referring to the procedures as "designer vaginas".
 In May 2007, an article published in the British Medical Journal strongly criticised this craze, citing its popularity being rooted in commercial and media influences.
 Similar concerns have been expressed in Australia.

-Some women undergo vaginoplasty or vulvoplasty procedures to alter the shape of their vulvas to meet personal or societal aesthetic standards.
-The surgery itself is controversial, and critics refer to the procedures as "designer vagina".

-In the article Designer Vaginas by Simone Weil Davis, she talks about the modification of woman's vagina and the outside influences women are pressured with, which can cause them to feel shame towards their labia minora.
+In the article "Designer Vaginas" by Simone Weil Davis, she talks about the modification of woman's vagina and the outside influences women are pressured with, which can cause them to feel shame towards their labia minora.
 She states that the media, such as pornography, creates an unhealthy view of what a "good looking vagina" is and how women feel that their privates are inferior and are therefore pressured to act upon that mindset.
 These insecurities are forced upon women by their partners and other women as well.
 Also leading to a surge of these types of procedures is increased interest in non-surgical genital alterations, such as Brazilian waxing, that make the vulva more visible to judgment.
 The incentive to participate in vulvo- and vaginoplasty may also come about in an effort to manage women's physical attributes and their sexual behavior, treating their vagina as something needing to be managed or controlled and ultimately deemed "acceptable".

+Clitoral enlargement methods

+Bottom growth is a phrase that many transgender people use to describe the process of clitoral hypertrophy, or the clitoris growing in length and width while taking testosterone.
+Typical bottom growth on testosterone therapy is approximately 1 to 4 cm.
+Typical guidance is that maximum growth is reached in the first year to three years, but this depends heavily on the individual and their Testosterone route and dosage.
+A clitoral pump can be used to increase the size of bottom growth.
+Clitoral pumps can be used before starting Testosterone or while on Testosterone.